iconify/website/docs/usage/svg/unplugin/index.md

 - Astro
 - Qwik

-With Unplugin Icons you can easily use [over 60,000 open source icons](/docs/icons/icon-data.md) and custom icons with minimal code.
+With Unplugin Icons, you can easily use [over 60,000 open source icons](/docs/icons/icon-data.md) and custom icons with minimal code.

 ## How does it work? {#process}